wp-plugins/robo-gallery/README.txt

 Yes, you can easily change color of the hovered image in gallery in backend.
 In gallery settings we build-in comfortable color selector which make you able to change color of the gallery interface elements.

+= How I can make gallery only with one size pictures but I would like to arrange gallery with pictures of the different size - one big, several smaller? =

+In our gallery you can define different amount of the columns for the images thumbnails and every gallery image could have different width which measuring by columns of the images thumbnails.
+For example you can define 2 column size for the image 1 and 3 columns size for image 5 but the rest of the gallery images could stay with default one columnt value in images settings.

 == Screenshots ==

 1. Gallery Demo 1